 \section{Introduction}

-The drift wave is an important low-frequency electrostatic normal mode in magnetized inhomogeneous plasmas, due to its relevance to cross-field particle (and energy) transport and turbulence \cite{horton1999drift, weiland1999collective, krasheninnikov2024anomalous}.
-Since most magnetized space \cite{sato1989space}, astrophysical \cite{priest2014magnetohydrodynamics}, and laboratory plasmas \cite{weiland1999collective, knyazev2024resistive} are inhomogeneous, the drift wave has attracted significant attention from researchers since its discovery \cite{kadomtsev1962drift, d1963low}.
-It is a stable mode in a collisionless cold-ion plasma under fluid theory, but becomes unstable when electron-ion collisions are considered.
-In collisional plasmas, it is known as the drift dissipative instability \cite{chen2012introduction}.
+The drift wave is an important low frequency electrostatic normal mode of magnetized inhomogeneous plasma \cite{rudakov1960oscillations, kadomtsev1962drift}.
+It has invoked the interest of plasma physics community because of its relevance to cross-field particle and energy transport as well as the turbulence \cite{horton1999drift, weiland1999collective, krasheninnikov2024anomalous}.
+Given that most magnetized plasmas—whether in space \cite{sato1989space}, astrophysical settings \cite{priest2014magnetohydrodynamics}, or laboratory environments \cite{weiland1999collective, knyazev2024resistive}—exhibit inherent inhomogeneities, the drift wave has attracted considerable research interest since its initial discovery \cite{rudakov1960oscillations, kadomtsev1962drift, d1963low}.
+In collisionless cold-ion plasmas, it remains a stable mode under the framework of fluid theory; however, the inclusion of electron-ion collisions renders it unstable.
+In such collisional regimes, this instability is referred to as the drift dissipative instability \cite{chen2012introduction}.

-This wave is also referred to as the universal instability, as kinetic theory predicts that it can extract energy from electrons and become unstable through wave–particle interactions.
+This wave is often called the universal instability because kinetic theory predicts that it can draw energy from electrons, becoming unstable via wave–particle interactions.
 A field-aligned electron current can further enhance this instability \cite{Bellan2006, Ichimaru2018}, even in the absence of collisions.
-On the other hand, two-fluid theory shows that a field-aligned ion shear flow can give rise to unstable drift waves even in a cold ion collisionless plasma \cite{Saleem2007a}.
-Drift waves have also been studied in hot plasmas using multi-fluid models to explore their role in the self-heating of the solar corona \cite{Saleem2012}.
+By contrast, two-fluid theory indicates that a field-aligned ion shear flow can also drive unstable drift waves in cold, collisionless plasmas \cite{Saleem2007a}.
+Drift waves have likewise been investigated in hot plasmas using multi-fluid models to explore their potential role in self-heating of the solar corona \cite{Saleem2012}.

-Nonlinear drift waves can give rise to vortices predicted by the Hasegawa-Mima (HM) equation \cite{hasegawa1978pseudo}, shocks \cite{tasso1967shock}, and solitons \cite{nozaki1974propagation, Saleem2024a}.
+Nonlinear drift waves can give rise to coherent structures such as vortices, as predicted by the Hasegawa–Mima (HM) equation \cite{hasegawa1978pseudo}, as well as shocks \cite{tasso1967shock} and solitons \cite{nozaki1974propagation, Saleem2024}.
 Both linear and nonlinear drift waves have recently been investigated in multi-component space plasmas \cite{shan2024coupled}.
-Several authors have attempted to explain solar coronal heating using drift waves in a kinetic framework applied to the hot solar corona \cite{Vranjes2009a, Vranjes2009, Brchnelova2024}.
+Moreover, several authors have sought to explain solar coronal heating via drift wave theory formulated in a kinetic framework applicable to the hot solar corona \cite{Vranjes2009a, Vranjes2009, Brchnelova2024}.